achen5/boxing-card-generator/README.md

 Create trading cards of your favorite boxers!
 Trading card assets and design are based off Pokemon Trading Cards.

-## Challenges

-**Should I convert my app's state into nested objects?**

-I decided not to.
-Reading the app's state may be easier if it was organized into objects.
-However, updating a property would require rerendering the property's object, instead of just the property.
-This could cause performance issues if the app were to expand in scope.

-**How to I ensure that the user inputs the correct data type i.e. the user inputs a number in a number input and not a string?**

-`<input>` elements in HTML5 allow developers to set a type. `<input type="number">` prevents the user from inputting the string.

 ## In development
 - A button that auto generates cards for popular boxers.
 The data will likely be obtained from [https://boxrec.com/](https://boxrec.com/).
 - A bulleted list which gives users tips on building a great card.
 That list would be below the menu.